 Kulmiye1 and Somaliland sovereignty

-During their term in government, ex-Kulmiye member Hirsi Ali xaaji and his gang (Kulmiye1) have paused the quest for Somaliland recognition.
-This has been confirmed by an insider and a Somaliland international friend.
-President Bihi has reversed 7 years of self-isolation and asserted Somaliland sovereignty through the establishment of new diplomatic relations.
-Furthermore, Bihi took firm actions against Farmajo's desperate aggressions on Somaliland's sovereignty.
+During their tenure in government, former Kulmiye member Hirsi Ali xaaji and his group, known as Kulmiye1, temporarily halted the pursuit of Somaliland's international recognition.
+This information has been corroborated by an insider and a close ally of Somaliland on the international stage.
+President Bihi, however, has reversed seven years of self-imposed isolation and reaffirmed Somaliland's sovereignty by establishing new diplomatic relations.
+Furthermore, Bihi has taken decisive action to counteract Farmajo's aggressive attempts to undermine Somaliland's sovereignty.

 Intellectuals and populism